 GPDIS recognizes the importance of using data interoperability standards as a means to achieving global collaboration between OEMs and their suppliers in all phases of product development, including design, manufacturing, certification and support phases.
 Standards for processes and data enables interoperability and availability of product information through the lifecycle of the product.
 Standards enable OEMs, manufacturers and the supply chain to leverage opportunities and reduce risk for current and future operations.
 Standards improve capabilities for long-term storage and retrieval of product data for use in tools developed decades after the original product design.

-Key focus areas of this track are:
+Key focus areas are:

 §Automation opportunities from data exchanges that integrate the product lifecycle